Skip to main content

 Workflow delivery options

-The chart supports two ways to provide the workflow file:
+The chart supports three ways to provide the workflow file:

 Option 1 - Inline YAML (default)